jazzband/django-oauth-toolkit/docs/contributing.rst

 Publishing a Release
 --------------------

-Only Project Leads can publish a release to pypi.org and rtfd.io.
-This checklist is a reminder of steps.
+Only Project Leads can `publish a release <https://jazzband.co/about/releases>`_ to pypi.org and rtfd.io.
+This checklist is a reminder of the required steps.

 - When planning a new release, create a `milestone
   <https://github.com/jazzband/django-oauth-toolkit/milestones>`_
   and assign issues, PRs, etc. to that milestone.
 - Review all commits since the last release and confirm that they are properly documented in the CHANGELOG.
-(Unfortunately, this has not always been the case so you may be stuck documenting things that should have been documented as part of their PRs.)
+Reword entries as appropriate with links to docs to make them meaningful to users.
 - Make a final PR for the release that updates:

   - CHANGELOG to show the release date.
-  - setup.cfg to set `version = ...`
+  - `oauth2_provider/__init__.py` to set `__version__ = "..."`

-- Once the final PR is committed push the new release to pypi and rtfd.io.
+- Once the final PR is merged, create and push a tag for the release.
+You'll shortly get a notification from Jazzband of the availability of two pypi packages (source tgz and wheel).
+Download these locally before releasing them.
+- Do a `tox -e build` and extract the downloaded and bullt wheel zip and tgz files into temp directories and do a `diff -r` to make sure they have the same content.
+  (Unfortunately the checksums do not match due to timestamps in the metadata so you need to compare all the files.)
+- Once happy that the above comparison checks out, approve the releases to Pypi.org.